FRINXio/sample-topology/containerlab/frinx_topo_1/README.md

 1. Copy 'iosxrv-k9-6.0.1.vmdk' file to the 'xrv' directory in the vrnetlab repository.
 2. Build the docker image using `make docker-image` command.
-   Built docker image should have 'vrnetlab/vr-xrv:6.0.1' tag.
+   Change tag of built docker image to 'frinx/vr-xrv:6.0.1' tag.

 ## Startup process